 GLISSANDI TO AN “INTERMEDIATE NOTE”: GERMAN SHIFTS OR FRENCH SHIFTS?

-A glissando is not necessarily always on the target finger.
+The simplest glissandi occur in samefinger shifts, where, by definition, our target note is played with the same finger as our departure note.
+But glissandi don’t always have to be necessarily on the finger of our target (destination) note.
 Some assisted shifts want to have the target note articulated cleanly, and in these cases our glissando, rather than being on the target-note finger, will be on the finger of the note that precedes the shift.
 In these shifts, rather than sliding into our target note, that target note is sounded cleanly, with an articulation.
 In the case of upwards shifts, once the lower finger has slid into its new position, we simply articulate the (higher) destination finger.
 In the case of downwards shifts, the target note is sounded by the removal of the higher finger.
 This is why we can call these shifts “articulated shifts”.
 In both upwards and downwards shifts the note that we shift to is like a “stepping stone”.
 We can call these “stepping stone” notes “intermediate notes”.

 This type of shift is less romantic, less sensuous, less seductive than those shifts in which we slide into the new note on the new finger.
 Perhaps this is why the technique of the articulated shift has sometimes been called “the German shift” while the slide on the new finger is called “the French shift”.
 In the “German shift” the shift distance is measured mathematically on the old finger, like a computer, while in the “French shift” the distance is measured aurally, like a singer.